hsf-training/analysis-essentials/git/08-collab.md

 * update your local repo with `git pull origin master`,
 * make your changes and stage them with `git add`,
 * commit your changes with `git commit -m`, and
-* upload the changes to GitHub with `git push origin master`
+* upload the changes to GitLab with `git push origin master`

 It is better to make many commits with smaller changes rather than of one commit with massive changes: small commits are easier to